emissary-ingress/emissary/SECURITY_RELEASE_PROCESS.md

 ## Public Disclosure Processes

-If you know of a publicly disclosed security vulnerability please IMMEDIATELY email [secalert@datawire.io](mailto:secalert@datawire.io) to inform the Emissary Security Team (EST) about the vulnerability so they may start the patch, release, and communication process.
+If you know of a publicly disclosed security vulnerability please IMMEDIATELY email [secalert@datawire.io](mailto:secalert@datawire.io) to inform the Emissary Security Team (EMST) about the vulnerability so they may start the patch, release, and communication process.

-If possible the EST will ask the person making the public report if the issue can be handled via a private disclosure process (for example if the full exploit details have not yet been published).
-If the reporter denies the request for private disclosure, the EST will move swiftly with the fix and release process.
+If possible the EMST will ask the person making the public report if the issue can be handled via a private disclosure process (for example if the full exploit details have not yet been published).
+If the reporter denies the request for private disclosure, the EMST will move swiftly with the fix and release process.
 In extreme cases GitHub can be asked to delete the issue but this generally isn't necessary and is unlikely to make a public disclosure less damaging.

 ## Patch, Release, and Public Communication

-For each vulnerability a member of the EST will volunteer to lead coordination with the "Fix Team" and is responsible for sending disclosure emails to the rest of the community.
+For each vulnerability a member of the Emissary Security Team (EMST) will volunteer to lead coordination with the "Fix Team" and is responsible for sending disclosure emails to the rest of the community.
 This lead will be referred to as the "Fix Lead."

-The role of Fix Lead should rotate round-robin across the EST.
+The role of Fix Lead should rotate round-robin across the EMST.

-Note that, at present, it is likely that the Fix Team and the EST are identical (all maintainers).
+Note that, at present, it is likely that the Fix Team and the EMST are identical (all maintainers).
-The EST may decide to bring in additional contributors for added expertise depending on the area of the code that contains the vulnerability.
+The EMST may decide to bring in additional contributors for added expertise depending on the area of the code that contains the vulnerability.

 All of the timelines below are suggestions and assume a private disclosure.
 The Fix Lead drives the